 - Provide an equitable distribution at the state level for SSSP and SEP noncredit funding.
 Noncredit students typically come from significantly more diverse and socioeconomically disadvantaged backgrounds.
-They often require more specialized and extensive student services and supplemental financial support. - Earmark restricted funding to provide dedicated mental health services to noncredit students. - Engage in targeted outreach to veterans, adults with disabilities, ex-offenders, the marginally housed, immigrants, refugees, opportunity youth, foster youth, the unemployed, and single parents to ensure noncredit programs serve our most vulnerable residents.
+They often require more specialized and extensive student services and supplemental financial support. - Earmark restricted funding to provide dedicated mental health services to noncredit students. - > Engage in targeted outreach to veterans, adults with disabilities, ex-offenders, the marginally housed, immigrants, refugees, opportunity youth, foster youth, the unemployed, and single parents to ensure noncredit programs serve our most vulnerable residents.

-- Reinvent and fund noncredit career counseling and implement workforce services to support students with successful career exploration, transition, placement, and workforce opportunities. - Mandate student support and student equity funding for all Noncredit programming. - Provide infrastructure and funding specifically for noncredit outreach programs.
+- Reinvent and fund noncredit career counseling and implement workforce services to support students with successful career exploration, transition, placement, and workforce opportunities. - Mandate student support and student equity funding for all noncredit programming. - Provide infrastructure and funding specifically for noncredit outreach programs, and include noncredit in all statewide marketing and communications.
 Many, if not most, Californians are unaware of the free educational opportunities community colleges offer that could transform their lives.